 Abstract

-While food provisioning is one of the most widely acknowledged ecosystem service provided by aquatic ecosystems, the role of seafood as a source of valuable micronutrients scarce in the human diet is often overlooked. ecological mechanisms responsible for fisheries productivity,.Here we draw on allometric scaling theory and ecological stoichiometry to a species’ nutritional profile is related to physiological traits such as growth rate or body size.
-Predicting a species’ nutritional value in the human diet requires knowledge of not only the ecological drivers of a species’ nutrient content, but also human dietary practices, which may influence which body parts are consumed, and thus the nutritional value of an edible portion.
-In this study we test whether functional traits species’ nutritional value to .
-We fnd that a trait-based approach is effective at simplifying the complexity of aquatic food webs into a few key axes that strongly control the composition of micronutrients in fish assemblages. or some, but not all, nutrients we analyzed (e.g. Ca, Hg, EPA, DHA), the nutrient content of edible portions varie predictably with latitude and body size, consistent with the functional roles of micronutrients in fish.
-These results suggest that the availability of micronutrients fish assemblages may depend on geography and the body size distribution of the catch.
+While food provisioning is one of the most widely acknowledged ecosystem services provided by aquatic ecosystems, the role of seafood as a source of valuable micronutrients scarce in the human diet is often overlooked.
+The ecological mechanisms responsible for a nutritionally diverse set of seafood species are not well understood, despite heavy research emphasis on the ecological mechanisms responsible for fisheries productivity,.Here we draw on allometric scaling theory and ecological stoichiometry to analyze the relationship between a species’ nutritional profile and physiological traits such as growth rate or body size.
+We used human dietary food composition data to test whether functional traits explain species’ nutritional value to human consumers for X species of fish from all major oceanic regions.
+We found that an ecological trait-based approach is effective at simplifying the complexity of aquatic food webs into a few key axes that strongly control the composition of micronutrients in fish assemblages.
+For some, but not all, nutrients we analyzed (e.g. Ca, Hg, EPA, DHA), the nutrient content of edible portions varied predictably among species? with latitude and body size, consistent with the physiological functional roles of micronutrients in fish.
+These results suggest that the availability of micronutrients in fish assemblages may depend on geography and the body size distribution of the catch.
+Our approach integrates ecological variation and patterns in the human consumption of species to explicitly link ecological function with one metric of human well-being to suggest that a diverse fish assemblage can support a more nutritious diet to local seafood consumers.

 Introduction